 At first, the game seems to have a very “on-rails” feel to it.
 Many early parts of the game rely on button pressing combos to navigate through action sequences, but it’s not long before you are given complete control.
 Once this happens, the focus turns to exploration and survival.
 The island is occupied with hostiles, and Lara must either sneak her way through the environment or fight her way to safety.
 Throughout the game, Lara will acquire gear and weapons which can be upgraded using salvage materials scattered throughout the maps.
 Lara also earns experience points by hunting animals, killing opponents, or discovering lost treasures/items.
 Once she levels up, she can learn new skills and abilities.

 I completed the single-player game last night and I found the whole thing to be quite a good experience.
-I certainly felt like I got my money’s worth.
-Not to mention the multi-player mode that also available.
+I certainly felt like I got my money’s worth with it alone.
+But there’s also a multi-player mode available as well to add a little more value.
 (Something I toyed with, but did not find all that interesting).
-I’m sure that this title will spawn a slew of DLC in the coming months (multiplayer maps have already been released), so I look forward to checking it out when the time comes.
+I’m sure that this title will spawn a slew of DLC in the coming months (multiplayer maps have already been released), so I look forward to checking it all out when the time comes.
 All in all, I certainly recommend this title to anyone.
 Old Tomb Raider fans may not appreciate the “New Lara”, but personally, I was beyond impressed.

 Pre-ordering the “Survival Edition” from Steam offered the following additional content: